dingxiong/dingxiong.github.io/_posts/2024-01-08-python-celery.md

 **How to query Dynamodb result store**

-The current implementation set key to be a string field, but somehow it stores byte array in it.
-So the key looks like below
+The current implementation sets key to be a string field, but somehow it stores it as a byte array.
+The key looks like below

 ```
 b'celery-task-meta-17ef5a23-eab9-42d7-afec-3e5e94c58297'
 ```

-I kind of be fooled by it since no matter how I query dynamodb, it always returns empty result.
-I got it work finally.
+I was fooled by it since no matter how I queried dynamodb, it always returned empty result.
+I got it work finally as blow.

 ```
 $ aws dynamodb --profile=admin get-item --table-name celery-result-backend-next --key '{"id": {"S": "b'\''celery-task-meta-17ef5a23-eab9-42d7-afec-3e5e94c58297'\''"}}'